subhadig/subhadig.github.io/_drafts/getting-started-with-kubernetes-using-minikube-installation.md

 comments: true
 ---
 ### Introduction
-I will be publishing a series of opinionated posts on how to get started with Kubernetes using Minikube.
-This is the first one in the series where I share about how to install Minikube in your local workstation.
+I am working on a series of opinionated posts on how to get started with the basics of Kubernetes using Minikube.
+In this series, I will discuss on a range of topics starting from installation of Minikube to the deployment of pods and also fixes to a few annoying issues I faced along the way.
+This is the first article in the series where I talk about how to install Minikube in your local workstation.

 ---
 **Table of Contents**